Megan and Justin at River House

 Laura and her Mersonacta Quartet have played many times at my weddings and imparte them with an upscale, polished feel that pre-recorded music just can’t create.
 She of all people knows everything about WHY you should have live music at your wedding, at the very least at your ceremony.

-“How did you get into music?
-And then into WEDDING music?
-What is it that fascinates you about it?”
 My parents are musicians so I come by it honestly!
 As for wedding music, it’s a fun way to make people really happy.
 It’s such a special day for a couple and it’s really fun to contribute to that joy and lasting memory.

-“What is your specific style and why?”
 I love playing all the pop songs but I’m actually trained as a baroque musician.
 I have a Master’s degree in baroque performance and that’s my favorite music to play (Bach, Handel, Corelli, etc).

-“How have you evolved as a musician?”
 I’m constantly evolving – learning new stuff, learning how much I can improve.
 Playing with other people is such a fun way to improve as a player.

-“How do you connect with couples?”
 I’m extroverted so it’s super easy for me to connect with couples.
 Being around other people is what gives me life.
 I love to hear their stories of how they met, and hearing their vows is always really fun.
 I’m often crying hearing these sweet stories!

-“What, in your opinion, is the difference btw just recorded music (playlist, DJ) and live music at a wedding?”
 Why do I go to concerts?
 To watch!
 Live music is such a visual element and while watching a DJ dance around can be cute, it’s so fascinating for me to watch musicians play.

-“Why is live music expensive?”
 We’ve put in our 10,000 hours.
 I have two degrees in music, and I’ve been playing my instrument and perfecting my craft for over 30 years.
 We spend time in the practice room learning the notes before your Big Day – so it’s not just the time on site that you’re paying for.

 Jira and I go back many years.
 I hardly know anyone as hardworking as her.
 We have collaborated on countless weddings… not only because she is extremely experienced, professional and so good at what she does – she can also bring a whole army of qualified assistants to any wedding, so styling a dozen bridesmaids in time is absolutely no problem for her.

-“How long have you been in business, and what brought you to hair/makeup styling?“
+“How long have you been in business, and what brought you to hair/makeup styling?

 My passion for beauty began in childhood, as I loved making my friends and family look beautiful.
 By now, with Jira Salon and Wowpretty Makeup and Hair Agency, I look back on over 25 years of experience and more than 5,000 successful clients.